What Is Earnest Money and How Does It Work?

 When is the earnest money required?

-Worried about having to plunk down cash before you even tour a building?
+Are you worried about having to plunk down cash before you even tour a building?

 Is earnest money the same thing as a downpayment?